KoenZomers/RingSnapshotDownload/README.md

 - Download the latest snapshot from your Ring device
 - List all Ring doorbells and Ring stickupcams you have available under your Ring account
 - Force the Ring device to capture a fresh snapshot

-## Feedback

-Any kind of feedback is welcome!
-Feel free to drop me an e-mail at koen@zomers.eu or [create an issue](https://github.com/KoenZomers/RingSnapshotDownload/issues).